Darrell Wilson: Coaching career

 Darrell Wilson's first collegiate coaching position was at Rhode Island (1996–98), where he coached the secondary and wide receivers.
 He then coached running backs at Rutgers (1999).

 Wilson joined the Iowa staff after serving as outside linebacker coach and special teams coordinator at Wisconsin for two years (2000–01).
 While at Iowa, Wilson coached special teams and outside linebackers in his first six seasons.
 He then worked with all the linebacker positions and special teams for the four seasons.
 In 2012, Wilson took over coaching the secondary while assisting with special teams.

-He was named by Rivals.com in Feb.
-2011 as one of the top 25 recruiters in the nation, primarily recruiting New Jersey, Maryland and Pennsylvania.
-Under Wilson's coaching, Iowa ranked among national leaders in interceptions in under Wilson's watch.
+He was named by Rivals.com in February 2011 as one of the top 25 recruiters in the nation, primarily recruiting New Jersey, Maryland and Pennsylvania.
+Under Wilson's coaching, Iowa ranked among national leaders in interceptions.
 The Hawkeyes collected 10 interceptions in 2012, returning two of those for touchdowns.
 Cornerback Micah Hyde was honored with the Tatum-Woodson Defensive Back of the Year award, presented by the Big Ten, while earning First-team All-Big Ten honors.
-Throughout Wilson's tenure, Iowa won 89 games during his tenure, with 52 Big Ten victories.
+Throughout Wilson's tenure, Iowa won 89 games, with 52 Big Ten victories.
 While at Iowa, the program participated in 10 bowl games with six taking place in January.
 The Hawkeyes finished ranked in the final top 10 of both major polls four times in his 11 seasons.

 Wilson then coached at Rutgers (2013-2015) as the defensive backs coach.
 In 2013, Wilson helped develop a unit that saw five freshmen start at cornerback.
 At Rutgers, Wilson primarily recruited New Jersey, Maryland, and Pennsylvania.